tonstack/ton-docs/README.md

 ## TL-B Language

 TL-B (Type Language - Binary) serves to describe the type system, constructors, and existing functions.
 For example we can use TL-B schemes to build binary structures associated with the TON blockchain.
+Special TL-B parsers can read schemes to deserialize binary data into different objects.

 ### Table of contents
 - [TL-B Language](#tl-b-language)